bernardndegwa/first_app/README.md

 == README
-Initializing an without using scaffolding just to see the layout of a sample rails app.
+Initializing a rails app without using scaffolding just to see the layout of a sample rails app.
 Interesting notes so far include:
 *rails command